codatio/codat-docs/docs/assess/guides/migration-guides/deprecation-account-categories-api.md

 ## Instructions for migration

+1. Map to the new endpoints
+2. Review the changes in behaviour

+### Map to the new endpoints

-Identify the endpoints you are using today and the alternative solutions available to you:
+Identify the endpoints you are using today and the recommended alternative solutions:

 | Current endpoint 	| Alternative 	|
 |---|---|